Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

-The isomorphism of Section \ref{sec:TvS} does not extend to an isomorphism of the groups $\G_2$ and $\G_{\cC}$.
+The isomorphism of \fullref{thm:isoS2SC} does not extend to an isomorphism of the groups $\G_2$ and $\G_{\cC}$.
 In fact, these groups are not isomorphic.
 However, over an algebraic closure of $\F_2$, the formal group laws $F_2$ and $F_{\mathcal{C}}$ are isomorphic.
 Therefore, the Bousfield classes of $K(2)$ and $K_{\cC}$ are the same.
-Their localization functors are weakly equivalent, so that
+Their localization functors are weakly equivalent, so that $L_{K(2)}X \simeq L_{K_{\cC}}X$.
+As before, it follows from the work of Devinatz and Hopkins in \cite{MR2030586} that for $X$ a finite spectrum $L_{K_{\cC}} X \simeq E_{\cC}^{h\G_{\cC}}\smsh X$.
+Further, for any closed subgroup $G$ of $\G_{\cC}$, there is a spectral sequence analogous to (\ref{ANSS0}).